DigitalPublishingToolkit/NN11/md/04-The_Ends_of_the_Internet.md

 ## 6.1 Network Strength and Node Vulnerability

-The success of the Internet makes its resources become increasingly attractive for exploitation.
+The success of the Internet makes its resources increasingly attractive for exploitation.
 As more of our activities take place online where they leave digital traces and depend upon services, access to this data becomes an ever more high-stakes game.
 A non-exhaustive list would